fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 File download or redirect to signed URL

 #### GET "/v1/get\_file\_url"
-This endpoint returns the signed url for the uploaded file of the requested type
+This endpoint returns the signed url for the uploaded/generated file of the requested type

 ##### Sample Request
 `/v1/get_file_url?submission_id=123&file_type=A`